10up/distributor/README.md

 You can define a constant `DISTRIBUTOR_DEBUG` to `true` to increase the ease of debugging in Distributor.
 This will make all remote requests blocking and expose the subscription post type.

-Enabling this will also provide needed debug information in your error log for Image side loading issues.
+Enabling this will also provide more debugging information in your error log for image side loading issues.
+The specific logging method may change in the future.

 ### Work with us